 Contraceptive counseling should also include information on fertility awareness, by asking what the client knows about her menstrual cycle and fertility and building on that to educate her about the fertile and infertile points in her cycle.
 Fertility awareness-based methods are not recommended for young women with erratic or irregular menstrual cycles.
 As with abortion, young women may have concerns about the safety or efficacy of contraceptive methods, which may be based on misinformation.
 They may not know how pregnancy occurs or is prevented.
 For example, they may have heard that pregnancy will not occur if they have intercourse in certain positions, in water, or during menstruation, or believe that contraception will cause future permanent infertility.
 Because of misinformation like this, it is important that providers explain how a contraceptive works, including efficacy, potential side effects such as weight gain or breast tenderness and their incidence, and the long-term clinical implications of any such side effects.
-Providers can ask indirect questions, such as "What are some things you heard about this method?" to find out whether a young woman is misinformed.
+Providers can ask indirect questions, such as "What are some things your friends say about how you can and cannot get pregnant?" and "What are some things you heard about this method?" to find out whether a young woman is misinformed.
+Contraceptive counseling should be reality-based.
+That is, it should begin by uncovering and addressing what clients believe, whether or not it is accurate, in order to avoid the method's discontinuation.
+Providers should also learn from the young woman what barriers she may face in using different contraceptive methods and help the young woman identify the most appropriate option for her.
+A young woman's privacy needs can also influence her selection of a contraceptive method.
+For example, injectables, implants, or an intrauterine device may suit a young woman with high privacy needs, even if her preferred method might otherwise be something else.